nomadsinteractive/migi/README.md

-# MIGI (My Ideas Got Incepted)
+# MIGI

-A powerful and versatile dynamic instrumentation toolkit.
+Migi(My Ideas Got Incepted) is a powerful and versatile dynamic instrumentation toolkit.

 ## How it works
 By injecting Python scripts into target host, migi makes host manipulation possible.